platformsh/platformsh-docs/src/development/local.md

 ```

 > **note**
-> platform tunnel: requires the pcntl and posix PHP extensions.
+> The `platform tunnel:` commands require the pcntl and posix PHP extensions.
 Run `php -m | grep -E 'posix|pcntl'` to check if they're there.

 Now you can connect to the remote database normally, as if it were local.